linode/docs/docs/guides/applications/project-management/monitor-your-website-changes-with-huginn-agents/index.md

 published: 2021-07-09
 modified_by:
   name: Nathaniel Stickman
-title: "Monitor Your Website Changes with Huginn Agents"
+title: "How to Monitor Your Website Changes with Huginn Agents"
-h1_title: "How to Monitor Your Website Changes with Huginn Agents"
+title_meta: "Monitor Your Website Changes with Huginn Agents"
-enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos